evmts/tevm-monorepo/extensions/viem/docs/type-aliases/ViemTevmExtension.md

 > **ViemTevmExtension**: () => [`ViemTevmClientDecorator`](ViemTevmClientDecorator.md)

-## Deprecated

-in favor of the viem transport

-This extension is highly experimental and should not be used in production.

 Creates a decorator to a viem wallet client that adds the `writeContractOptimistic` method to the `tevm` property.
 This enables viem to optimistically update the tevm state before the transaction is mined.